joelouthan/Theologicus/src/genesis/genesis03-1-13.md

 Paul puts it like this:

->Ephesians 2:1-3 (CSB) And you were dead in your trespasses and sinsin which you previously walked according to the ways of this world, according to the ruler of the power of the air, the spirit now working in the disobedient.We too all previously lived among them in our fleshly desires, carrying out the inclinations of our flesh and thoughts, and we were by nature children under wrath as the others were also.
+>Ephesians 2:1-3 (CSB) And you were dead in your trespasses and sinsin which you previously walked according to the ways of this world, according to the ruler of the power of the air, the spirit now working in the disobedient.
+We too all previously lived among them in our fleshly desires, carrying out the inclinations of our flesh and thoughts, and we were by nature children under wrath as the others were also.

 We were so foolish, dumb, blind, and dead that we didn't know we were being deceived and led astray right into death.